Posted by: canadianshorelinecleanup | June 3, 2008

 Bears In My Backyard (Vancouver)

 This past weekend as I struggled to move out of the haze of sleep on a lazy Sunday morning an item on the news caught my attention, “Bear in East Vancouver.”
 My groggy mind shouted out: “Hey! *I* live in East Vancouver!
 There’s a bear here?”
 Contrary to perhaps popular belief of Canada, I live in a particularly urban area.
-Bears don’t wander down into a city of approximately 2 million and try to blend in with the population, plus they have to pass through all the “buffers cities” – I mean suburbs first.
+Bears don’t wander down into a city of approximately 2 million and try to blend in with the population, plus they have to pass through all the “buffer cities” – I mean suburbs first.
 To make a long story short, it becomes a long jaunt for a bear to make through traffic, residences, and businesses to make it to my little area of Vancouver.

 [Oh alright, East Van is not quite as small as I make it out to be, but the bear did end up making it out to where I live.
 I could've looked out my window and saw it meander down my alley or biked right on up to it the night before!]

 It turned out that the bear became a black bear cub as the morning wore on.
 And soon it was found in the backyard a few blocks away from where I live.
-As it lay resting post-traumatic run in with a car, the year and a half old bear was tranquilized and captured, soon to be released back into the wild.
+As it lay resting, post-traumatic run in with a car, the year and a half old bear was tranquilized and captured, soon to be released back into the wild.

 This makes me wonder why a bear would wander so far into an urban area, the answer is no longer can be summed up simply as the continued encroachment of cities into their natural habitat.
 It’s also the change in our climate, as our winters become longer and summers more extreme, bears are hibernating for longer with much less food.
 As forested areas become fewer and the natural grub of bears more scarce, it’s easy to see why they would come deep into the cities to look for “fast food.”
 I don’t need to harp on or continue on to say how interconnected we are, there are many other blogs and articles doing that.
 But what I did want to say is why aren’t we paying closer attention?
 Or perhaps the better question is, why should we care?